 Every child in my family grew up listening to the story of the Ciucciuí, a misterious creature that adults used to scare children to put them to sleep.
 The stories, ‘cause there are different versions of them, dealt with the Ciucciuí kidnapping the children who weren't in bed at night, taking them to his huge and scary nest, from which they couldn't escape.
 All of us were absolutely sure we heard his voice, at least once, but none of us could be ever be able of recall how it sounded.
 None of us had ever seen the creature, it had been living for years in the childrens' memories in multiple forms, changing its appearence every time through the eyes of one of us.

-Is it possibile to have memories of something you can't surely say it exists?
+Is it possible to have memories of something you can't surely say exists?
 Can you believe that something exists, without having the proof?

 This work was born out of the need to reconstruct a fragmented memory, in order to create a new one where it doesn't exist, to fullfill a visual and acustic gap through an improvised use of scientific research instruments and new technologies.
 Videosurveillance, microphotography, infrared, 3d scanning, photographic cataloguing of computer generated evidences, come into contact with the family archive and with sound (generated from the images through a software capable of transforming pixels into frequencies), in order to document a hidden reality that no one ever felt the need to prove to be truthfully.